elastic/integrations/packages/cloudflare_logpush/docs/README.md

   | Spectrum Event    | spectrum_event         |

 ### To collect data from AWS SQS, follow the below steps:
-- Setup AWS S3 Bucket as mentioned in the above documentation.
+1. If data forwarding to an AWS S3 Bucket hasn't been configured, then first setup an AWS S3 Bucket as mentioned in the above documentation.
-- Setup AWS SQS queue as mentioned in this [Link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html).
-(Step 1)
+2. To setup an SQS queue, follow "Step 1: Create an Amazon SQS queue" mentioned in the [Documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html).
-  1. Above, enter the Bucket ARN of the bucket that you've created.
+  - While creating an SQS Queue, please provide the same bucket ARN that has been generated after creating an AWS S3 Bucket.
-- Setup event notification for an S3 bucket.
+3. Setup event notification for an S3 bucket.
 Follow this [Link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html).
-  1. The user has to perform the above step for all the data-streams individually, and each time prefix parameter should be set as S3 Bucket List Prefix as we've defined earlier. (for Example, `audit_logs/` for audit data stream.)
+  - The user has to perform Step 3 for all the data-streams individually, and each time prefix parameter should be set the same as the S3 Bucket List Prefix as created earlier. (for example, `audit_logs/` for audit data stream.)
-  2. For all the event notifications, select the event type as s3:ObjectCreated:*, select the destination type as SQS Queue, and select the queue that you've created.
+  - For all the event notifications that have been created, select the event type as s3:ObjectCreated:*, select the destination type SQS Queue, and select the queue that has been created in Step 2.

 **Note**:
   - Credentials for the above AWS S3 and SQS input types should be configured using the [link](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-aws-s3.html#aws-credentials-config).